L3odr0id/p3d/README.md

   └── main
       └── jniLibs
           ├── arm64-v8a
-          │   └── libexample.so <- p3d/target/aarch64-linux-android/release/libexample.so
+          │   └── libcalc.so <- p3d/target/aarch64-linux-android/release/libcalc.so
           ├── armeabi-v7a
-          │   └── libexample.so <- p3d/target/armv7-linux-androideabi/release/libexample.so
+          │   └── libcalc.so <- p3d/target/armv7-linux-androideabi/release/libcalc.so
           ├── x86
-          │   └── libexample.so <- p3d/target/i686-linux-android/release/libexample.so
+          │   └── libcalc.so <- p3d/target/i686-linux-android/release/libcalc.so
           └── x86_64
-              └── libexample.so <- p3d/target/x86_64-linux-android/release/libexample.so
+              └── libcalc.so <- p3d/target/x86_64-linux-android/release/libcalc.so
   ```
 - Update the ios folder.
 Place ```p3d/target/aarch64-apple-ios/release/libcalc.a``` into ```threedpass/packages/calc/ios```
 - If you have changed the interface, follow next steps also.
 Otherwise you can compile the app and check the functionality.